Evergrande's race for cash could avert nightmare scenarios

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Hong Kong IPO: Evergrande is planning to tap the soaring demand for property management companies by spinning off its services business via a listing on the Hong Kong stock exchange.
-The Shenzhen-based developer won approval last week for the sale, which could raise US$1 billion to US$2 billion, people familiar with the matter said.
-HSBC said the initial public offering could raise as much as 30 billion yuan (S$6.03 billion) by year end.
+Evergrande is planning to tap the soaring demand for property management companies by spinning off its services business via a listing on the Hong Kong stock exchange.
+The Shenzhen-based developer won approval last week for the sale, which could raise US$1 billion to US$2 billion.
+HSBC said the initial public offering could raise as much as 30 billion yuan (S$6.03 billion) by year-end.

-The unit is valued at about US$11 billion based on a recent funding round that raised US$3 billion, and could soon join service firms such as Times Neighbourhood Holdings that are winning lofty valuations from demand for butler-like services from the millions of condos in China.

-Hong Kong sale: If the China listing fails, Evergrande could look to a secondary stock sale in Hong Kong, where it already trades.
+If the China listing fails, Evergrande could look to a secondary stock sale in Hong Kong, where it already trades.
 Any additional sales in Hong Kong wouldn't be subject to the mainland securities regulators, according to Bloomberg Intelligence (BI) analysts Kristy Hung and Patrick Wong.
-"Evergrande's aim for a backdoor listing in mainland China could backfire, with Chinese developers increasingly looking to Hong Kong for equity raising instead of at home."

-Evergrande would join developers that have raised US$12.9 billion in additional equity in Hong Kong since 2017, the BI analysts note.
-That dwarfs the US$58 million raised by the sector in China over the same period.

-Buy time: While one of the strategic investors - Suning Appliance Group - has indicated it won't extend the deadline for repayment beyond January, it's not clear if the other investors will be as rigid.
-Many of them are Evergrande suppliers with long-standing relationships.
+While one of the strategic investors has indicated it won't extend the deadline for repayment beyond January, it's not clear if the other investors will be as rigid.
+BLOOMBERG

-"Suning's case is a bit unique as the company's liquidity is tight," HSBC said in its note.
-"The request for full redemption" by Jan 31 is unlikely.

-Another option for the strategic investors is to accept shares of Evergrande or the other units, HSBC said.
-With a 72 per cent stake, Mr Hui could dilute his shares and still maintain control.

 BT is now on Telegram!